List of American Pie characters: Michelle Flaherty

 Michelle Annabeth Flaherty first appears in American Pie as a supporting character.
 Jim asks her to the prom as she pretends to be the only person in the school who has not seen the video of Jim prematurely ejaculating.
 After the prom, Jim loses his virginity to Michelle, who proves to be surprisingly aggressive in bed, and she later leaves him to wake up alone.
 He quickly gets over being upset as he is excited about being "used".

 Michelle reappears in American Pie 2 in a much larger role.
 Here, her friendship with Jim grows over the summer and eventually she begins to fall in love with him.
 She explains that she didn't ditch Jim the morning after prom intentionally.
 It was done out of fear of rejection as she thought the date was over and was worried that Jim would have done the same to her.
 She later pretends to be Jim's girlfriend so he won't have to have sex with Nadia until his sore penis has healed.
 She stages a break up in front of Nadia who later goes to the party with Jim.
 However, Michelle is upset about Jim's interest in Nadia as opposed to her.
 Jim later realizes his love for Michelle, and decides to just be friends with Nadia.
 He goes to find Michelle at band camp, and gatecrashes the performance with a trombone and confidently kisses Michelle in front of a supportive crowd, therefore beginning a relationship with her.

-In American Wedding, Michelle and Jim have continued dating and she accepts Jim's offer of marriage at the beginning of the film.
+In American Wedding, Michelle and Jim have continued dating and she accepts Jim's proposal of marriage at the beginning of the film.
 Michelle settles on a dress but it is only made by one particular dressmaker so Jim and his friends set out to find him for her.
 Michelle and Jim's plans are almost ruined when Stifler turns up to the engagement party although they had planned to not invite him.
 After several misadventures, including one with the flowers being killed which Stifler later fixes, Michelle and Jim marry.

 Band Camp revealed that after the events of American Wedding, Michelle became an annual MACRO at Tall Oaks Band Camp.
 However, she could not attend in the 2005 semester as she was heavily pregnant with Jim's baby.
 She requested that Noah, Jim's father, take her place, a request he received with much pride.
 In Naked Mile, Noah informs Erik Stifler that she had in fact given birth to a baby, to which he announced was a happy occasion.